wdtaylor30/Space_Science_Walkthroughs/README.md

 *I did not create- nor do I claim to have created- the tutorials followed for* *this portfolio project.*

-This is a portfolio project demonstrating proficiency in applications of Python for data science.
+This is a portfolio project demonstrating proficiency Python for data science, specifically with applications in astronomy.

-Though my undergraduate research is in political science, I enjoy learning about the natural sciences in my free time.

 The code in this repository was written following Thomas Albin's *Space Science* *with Python* series of tutorials, found at this link: